Do All People with HIV have AIDS?

 Less often HIV can also be spread through:

 • Pregnant Women can pass the virus to their fetus through shared blood circulation and nursing mothers can pass it to their infants through their breast milk.
-A reduction in the number of HIV-positive babies accomplished through testing and treatment of HIV positive mothers.
+A reduction in the number of HIV-positive babies is accomplished through testing and treatment of HIV-positive mothers.

 • HIV is transmitted through needle sticks or other sharp objects contaminated with HIV (mainly by health care workers).